 Check-ins are done during an event and therefore check-in configuration is done on the event itself.
 It is recommended to create a recurring event for each of your worship services.

-While adding or editing an event, select the "Options" tab and make sure the "Enable check-in system?" option is set to "Yes."
+While adding or editing an event, go to the Events button in the left-hand menu > Calendar > select the desired event > Actions > Edit event.
+Select the "Options" tab and make sure the "Enable check-in system?" option is set to "Yes."
 If the event already exists, edit the event so that the option is correctly set.

 At a minimum, this is all you need to be able to perform check-ins for an event (any one can check in and no labels will print).
 However, we recommend doing the following additional set up as well.